 20 Make & Freeze Meals… 350 Calories or Less!

-Way to “get in front of it,” as I like to say!
-Some dishes freeze & reheat better than others, and I’ve got a terrific roundup below for your make-ahead pleasure.
+Some dishes freeze & reheat better than others, so we have a terrific roundup below for your make-ahead pleasure.
 Add a side salad, and you’re good to go!
 But before that, here’s a little guide to DIY freezer meals…

 Chew on this:

 Today, October 15th, is National Mushroom Day.
 We're throwing it back to a classic — who doesn't love a giant mushroom stuffed with pizza toppings?

 You know someone who would love these recipes… Click “Send to a Friend” to share!

 We may receive affiliate compensation from some of these links.
 Prices and availability are subject to change.

 We may have received free samples of food, which in no way influences whether these products are reviewed favorably, unfavorably, mentioned with indifference, or mentioned at all.
 Click for more about our editorial and advertising policies.

 *The WW points values for these products and/or recipes were calculated by Hungry Girl and are not an endorsement or approval of the product, recipe or its manufacturer or developer by WW International, Inc., the owner of the SmartPoints® and PersonalPoints™ trademarks.

 Questions on the WW points values listed?
 Click here.